-Okay, so all you want is to be able to drink good bourbon.
+Okay, so as a whiskey drinker, all you want is to be able to drink good bourbon.
 But you can’t afford to spend up to $100 on a bottle.
 Or maybe you can afford it, but you just don’t want to.

 Why Bottom Shelf Bourbons?

 There was a time when bottom shelf bourbons were classified under the rotgut category.
 “Rotgut” simply means alcoholic liquor that is potentially toxic and of inferior quality.
 And of course, that is more than enough to make people cringe when they hear the word “bottom-shelf.”